1098-T Form

 What if a parent requests the 1098-T?

-Family Educational Rights and Privacy Act (FERPA) regulations allows STC to give information only to the student.
+Family Educational Rights and Privacy Act (FERPA) regulations allow STC to disclose information only to the student.

 The amounts are for the calendar year January 1 to December 31, 2024.